astronomer/docs/astro/start-your-astro-trial.md

 ## Next steps

-After you get the hang of deploying code to Astro, see the following documentation for more information about Astro features and tools:
+After you've become more familiar with deploying code to Astro, see the following documentation for more information about Astro features and tools:

 - [Astro Cloud IDE quickstart](cloud-ide/quickstart.md): Learn how to use Astro's IDE to write data pipelines directly in the Cloud UI.
 For a more advanced introduction, see the [Write and schedule a simple ML pipeline using the Astro Cloud IDE](https://docs.astronomer.io/learn/cloud-ide-tutorial).
 - [Set up CI/CD](set-up-ci-cd.md): Learn how you can use the Astro CLI to automate code deploys to Astro.